May Homeschool Fun: Meaningful Days to Celebrate All Month

-We are moving right along through the year!
-It’s crazy that summer is just around the corner!
-Time is surely passing quickly, and that’s why we need to find a reason to celebrate every day.
-More often than not, the little things you do with your kids are the things most remembered – and that includes celebrating quirky holidays!
-Whether it’s making a batch of Wookie Cookies on Star Wars Day, visiting a museum on International Museum Day, or flying paper airplanes together on National Paper Airplane Day – these are the days that kids remember!
+More often than not, it’s the little things you do with your kids that stick with them most—and that includes celebrating quirky holidays!
+Whether it’s baking Wookiee Cookies on Star Wars Day, visiting a museum for International Museum Day, or flying paper airplanes together on National Paper Airplane Day, these are the moments kids remember.

 This post contains affiliate links.
 Please see my disclosure page for more information.